 Crisis Transition Navigator

-EMPACT-SPC (Suicide Prevention Center), La Frontera Arizona, is an industry leading non-profit based in Tempe, Phoenix, Glendale, Mesa, Maricopa and San Tan dedicated to providing valuable community resources for crisis management, counseling, and suicide prevention since 1987.
+La Frontera EMPACT-SPC (Suicide Prevention Center), a member agency of La Frontera Arizona, is an industry leading non-profit organization dedicated to providing valued community services and resources for behavioral health counseling, crisis intervention, and suicide prevention since 1987.
 We are an EEO/AA Employer.

-The Crisis Transition Navigator (CTN) works with Non-Title XIX, and Title XIX-Non-SMI Adults and Children, who have received services from the Maricopa County crisis system.
-The CTN serves as a bridge to ongoing services by coordinating and monitoring RBHA/Community based resources and facilitates delivery of these necessary services and supports.
+The Crisis Transition Navigator (CTN) works with Non-Title XIX, and Title XIX-Non-SMI Adults, who have received services from the Maricopa County crisis system.
+The Crisis Transition Navigator serves as a bridge to ongoing services by coordinating and monitoring RBHA/Community based resources and facilitates delivery of these necessary services and supports.
 The goal of the CTN is to provide individuals who are voluntary and able to give informed consent, assistance in accessing post-crisis services to assist with food, housing, financial stability, and identifying support systems.
-Position may require shifts over weekends and holidays.

 Skills / Requirements